iamshadmirza/BlogsByShad/blogs/class-vs-functions/class-vs-functions.md

 console.log(even);
 // expected output: [0, 2, 4, 6, 8, 10]
 ```
-Here, we can see that `Array.filter` function is accepting array of numbers and a function as arguments and returning array of even numbers.
+Here, we can see that `Array.filter` function is accepting array of numbers and a function as arguments and is returning array of even numbers.
 #### Map
 The map method transforms a collection by applying a function to all of its elements and building a new collection from the returned values.
 **Return value:** a copy of original array with modified values (if any)